yllemo/Smart-Exam-Format/README.md

 # Smart Exam Format

-The **Smart Exam Format (SEF)** is a smart exam format in digital learning, designed to simplify, adapt, and power up educational tools through AI reinforcement learning.
+The **Smart Exam Format (SEF)** is a breakthrough solution in digital learning, designed to simplify, adapt, and power up educational tools through AI reinforcement learning.
 By leveraging plain text `.txt` files, SEF achieves an ideal balance between simplicity, versatility, and functionality.
 SEF harnesses the strength of AI to create a **cycle of continuous learning**, automatically adapting to user performance, making it a powerful, effective choice for learners, educators, and developers alike.

 ## Why Choose Smart Exam Format?